barrettj12/chord-transposer/DESCRIPTION.md

 # An in-depth description of `chord-transposer`

 `chord-transposer` is a webpage which allows the user to transpose a given sequence of chords and/or notes into a different key.
 The actual logic is written entirely in JavaScript, while the webpage is (of course) written in HTML, CSS and JS.
+There is no persistent data, and hence all the code can be run client-side in the browser.

 ## The inner workings